- If a student plans to attend Mt. SAC, what should he/she do first?

-- Will the Disabled Student Programs & Services office provide services like helping students eat meals or push their wheelchair?
+- Will the Accessibility Resource Centers for Students office provide services like helping students eat meals or push their wheelchair?

 Submit the standard application to Mt.
 San Antonio College, and submit an application

-for services at Disabled Student Programs & Services (Appendix C).
-Further steps
+for services at Accessibility Resource Centers for Students (Appendix C).
+Further

-are listed in the handout, Steps For A New Student.
-Handouts are available at DSP&S.
+steps are listed in the handout, Steps For A New Student.
+Handouts are available

 2. Will a student be able to take any classes he/she wants?